 Martine has been helping people navigate the challenges of the digital world and avoid the pitfalls it presents, whilst at the same time helping them to reap the many benefits of a connected world and thrive in this environment.

-She is a Trusted eSafety Provider with the Office of the eSafety Commission and has presented her presentations, workshops and webinars all over Australia and the world.
+She has presented her presentations, workshops and webinars all over Australia and the world.

 The Modern Parent book is here!

 If you’re a parent in this digital age, then it’s likely the following rings true for you:

 - You want your kids to feel safe and in control of their digital world.